abhijeet141/CropForesight-FrontEnd/README.md

 - Intelligent crop recommendation based on soil composition, rainfall, pH, potassium, humidity, and temperature.
 - User-friendly interface to input land and environmental parameters.
-- Efficient machine learning model leveraging Gaussian Naïve Bayes algorithm.
+- Efficient machine learning model leveraging Logistic Regression algorithm.
+- Efficient Deep learning model leveraging Alexnet Architecture.
+- Integrated with Cloudinary, enabling users to upload and analyze images of tomato leaves easily.
 - Responsive frontend developed using ReactJS for seamless user experience.
 - Scalable backend powered by FastAPI for quick data processing.
 - The platform can analyze historical agricultural data to identify trends and patterns, aiding in better decision-making for future crops.